LegalPhysics/Research/LinaKaisey/HarvardLivingLaw.Project.Proposals.md

 Apply the same methods as the living lab that took place at MIT.
 The methodology would include a combination of outfitting students with smartphones (or sociometric badges) to track their locations, and questionnaires to understand their performance at HLS and their attitudes toward legal practice.

-If you recall, MIT students' social networks were mapped using smartphones that detected geolocation.
+MIT students' social networks were mapped using smartphones that detected geolocation.
 This data was compared against responses to questionnaires that asked about the students' political preferences.
 The result: where and with whom the students spent time was a good predictor of their subjective political preferences.

 While the questionnaires in the MIT study covered political preference, ours would cover even more easy-to-define outputs: 1.
 Career plans 2.
 Grades 3.
 Law review acceptance and 4.
 Clerkship acceptances are examples.
 We could supplement these with more subjective questions, too, to understand how students' understanding of the function of lawyers changes over time.